FOGProject/fog-docs/installation/install_fog_server.rst

 DHCP Server
 -----------

   You have the option to run a DHCP server on the FOG server.
 If you alreaady have a DHCP server in your network, then you can answer N to the following questions.
-For more information on configuring an existing DHCP server to work with FOG, see :ref:`other_dhcp_server_than_fog`.
+For more information on configuring an existing DHCP server to work with FOG, see :ref:`installation/network_setup:other_dhcp_server_than_fog`.

 DHCP Router address
 -------------------